tell/pbkz/pbkzlib/README_en_v1.1.txt

 run %make in the extracted directory.
 Note that according to the compilers, some warning messages may be imported during the compiling process.
-Please ignore them if the file ga.outh is output successfully.
+Please ignore them if the file â€œa.outâ€ is output successfully.